 Content Availability in P2P Systems.
-A large body of related work on p2p systems investigates availability, performance, and issues related to the use of incentives [3, 7, 17, 19, 20, 32].
+A large body of related work on p2p systems investigates availability, performance, and issues related to the use of incentives [3, 4, 7, 16, 18, 20, 21, 33].
 Unlike our work, these studies mostly focus on understanding and analyzing the unique properties of p2p networks and their users' behavior, and do not specifically target CP or separate aggressive subgroups.
-Other studies target the legality of p2p networks and investigate ways to prevent or reduce the piracy of copyrighted material using methods such as item poisoning and network pollution [4, 15], which reduces the perceived availability of content.

 CP Trafficking in P2P Systems.
 Prior studies of CP-related trafficking on the Internet have a limited scope.
-They are mostly indicative of the alarming presence of contraband rather than comprehensively quantifying how the files are being shared [9,12].
-Analyzing results from a three-month study of the isoHunt BitTorrent indexing service, Prichard et al. [21] conclude that CP is consistently shared and warn against the potential normalization of CP among Internet subcultures.
-Internet Filter Review [23] reports on the existence of 100,000 websites offering CP and of 116,000 daily CP-related queries on Gnutella.
+They are mostly indicative of the alarming presence of contraband rather than comprehensively quantifying how the files are being shared [9, 13, 22, 24].
+All previous work focused on CP (rather than copyright violations) is based on only CP-related search terms rather than verified content [8, 9, 13, 25, 26].